 This exam is based on Red Hat Enterprise Linux 8.0, Red Hat Ansible 2.8, and Red Hat Ansible Tower 3.5.

 The Red Hat Certified Specialist in Advanced Automation: Ansible Best Practices exam will be of interest to anyone seeking to demonstrate a broader knowledge and understanding of Ansible best practices, applying Ansible in larger and more complex projects, and using Ansible Tower, including those in these roles:

 - Other IT professionals

-- Take Advanced Automation with Ansible Best Practice (DO447), or possess comparable work experience with Red Hat Enterprise Linux®, Ansible, and Ansible Tower
+- Take Advanced Automation: Red Hat Ansible Best Practices (DO447), or possess comparable work experience with Red Hat Enterprise Linux®, Ansible, and Ansible Tower

-- Take Red Hat System Administration III: Linux Automation with Ansible (RHEL 8) (RH294), or possess comparable work experience with Red Hat Enterprise Linux and Ansible
+- Take Red Hat Enterprise Linux Automation with Ansible (RH294), or possess comparable work experience with Red Hat Enterprise Linux and Ansible

 - Review the exam objectives